mcpt/mcpt.github.io/about.md

 In 9th grade I joined CPT for the lessons and joined the house JDCC competitions.
 I'm amazed by how much I've learned, just being in a room with enthusiastic members and so many ideas and new concepts flying about.
 I will never forget my introduction to Bogo, Quantum, and Existentialist Sort (treat yourself, go check them out).

 I was inspired to share my knowledge of programming, in the branch I know best: Game Development.
 This year I'm hyped to help as a Junior Branch exec and teach Game Development alongside my friends Derek and Dereck.
 We can’t wait to meet you.

+### Lisa Patrascu
+Being a part of CPT has brought me to a level of understanding of programming that I never thought I'd reach.
+Through the lessons provided and contests offered, I've really been able to hone my technical skills enough to start being creative with my programs and solutions.